qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 This is what |addDelimitedTextLayer|:guilabel:`Add Delimited Text Layer` is designed for.

-Click the |dataSourceManager| :sup:`Open Data Source Manager` icon to open the :guilabel:`Data Source Manager` and enable the |addDelimitedTextLayer|
+#.
+Click the |dataSourceManager| :sup:`Open Data Source Manager` icon to
-:guilabel:`Delimited Text` tab, as shown in figure_delimited_text_.
+   open the :guilabel:`Data Source Manager` dialog
+#.
+Enable the |addDelimitedTextLayer| :guilabel:`Delimited Text` tab
+#.
+Select the delimited text file to import (e.g., :file:`qgis_sample_data/csv/elevp.csv`)
+   by clicking on the :guilabel:`...` :sup:`Browse` button.
+#.
+In the :guilabel:`Layer name` field, provide the name to use for
+   the layer in the project (e.g. :file:`Elevation`).
+#.
+Configure the settings to meet your dataset and needs, as explained below.

 .. _figure_delimited_text: